 Applications may be submitted online, dropped off, returned by mail or email to the Alliance Business Assistance Center.
-We can assist with questions or completing the application.
+Call for assistance with questions or completing the application.

-If approved for the grant, all grant requirements must be complete by December 9, 2022 (No late submissions or incomplete packets will not be accepted and reimbursement will not be paid.)
+If approved for the grant, all grant requirements must be complete by December 9, 2023 (Late submissions or incomplete packets will not be accepted and reimbursement will not be paid.)

 Application Checklist:

-All information must be submitted or your application will be considered incomplete and may be discarded.
+All information must be submitted, or your application will be considered incomplete and may be discarded.

 Completed Application Form.